Matt's

 Go to Matt's Gig Rig Index

 Since I am always being asked by my wind controller customers what my own rig consists of, I decided to create a page with some quality photos of my live "EVI Gig Rig" along with some notes as to how I came to choosing the components of my rig.
 I recently put together a "Gig Rig" for my EVI to play out with my group.
 Money wasn't so much an issue as the size and sound quality.
 The top criteria were that the rig needed to be small yet uncompromising in the sound and playability.
 I want to be able to load into a gig in one easy trip.
-Using a dolly, said is possible with this system.
+Using a dolly, it is possible with this system.
 Fortunately, the components I chose are not necessarily the most expensive though some are hard to find.
-After a lot of thought about every possible permutation, I arrived at my current rig as described here..
+Often these items are available on the Patchman Music Used Gear page.
+After a lot of thought about every possible permutation, I arrived at my current rig as described on this page.

 Please note that the actual wind controller you use isn't terribly critical since most wind controllers transmit basically the same MIDI data.
 I use the MIDI EVI because it is currently the only choice trumpet and brass players have.
-(There is also another option for brass players which is soon to be released called the MDH.
-Details will be forthcoming.)
-There are several choices available to sax and reed players such as the Yamaha WX5, WX11, WX7, the Akai EWI3020, and the Softwind Synthophone.
-Patchman Music also sells lots of used wind controllers and wind controller related synths and gear on the Patchman Music Used Gear Page.
+There are a few other options for brass players which are detailed in the Wind Controller FAQ.
+There are several choices available to sax and reed players such as the Yamaha WX5, WX11, WX7, the Akai EWI series including the current model Akai EWI4000s, and the Softwind Synthophone.
+Patchman Music sells and supports new wind controllers and also sells a lot of used wind controllers and wind controller related synths and gear on the Patchman Music Used Gear Page.

 Alesis QSR Sample Playback Sound Module

 It turns out that just about all the Alesis synths use the "retrigger at the loop point" method of legato so the older single rack space Alesis S4+ is also an excellent option.
 In fact in some ways it may be better than the QSR.
 The S4+ has 4 knobs which can be programmed to do a lot of different things.
 Also the S4+ has a different sample ROM and some of the wind instrument samples are perhaps better.
 This isn't a big deal since you can use custom samples off the Flash RAM card.
 Of course, this is very subjective.
 You can compare the QSR and S4+ at the Patchman Music site.
 Listen to the Patchman Music QSR wind controller soundbank demo here.
 Listen to the Patchman Music S4+ wind controller soundbank demo here.
-The DISadvantage of the older S4+ module is that it has only one card slot, has no headphone jack on the front, and it cannot play back Standard Midifiles which is a big minus if you have a VL70-m.
-Read on...
+The DISadvantage of the older S4+ module is that it has only one card slot and it has no headphone jack on the front.

 My QSR has two 8 meg Pretec Flash RAM cards.
 (Specifically these are Linear Flash memory cards FAD008-P "8MB AMD Series D Flash" from www.pretec.com) These cards each can hold up to 8 megs of data.
 The data can be samples (in SampleCell format), Program banks, and Standard Midifiles.
-Details on these cards can be found here.
 Data is loaded onto them via the free Alesis Soundbridge software.
-I loaded the 2 Patchman Music VL70-m soundbanks (in the form of 20 Standard Midifiles) onto one of the cards.
 The cards are non-volatile- they have no back-up battery to go dead on you in the middle of the gig.
 I expect they will prove to be reliable.
 So far they have.
 And since they can store everything, you could travel light.
 Just take your card with you and plug it into any QSR.

 Also, the Alesis is one of the few synths that can have each element in a single patch set to either mono or poly independently of each other!
 This is great for adding note to note transients such as pad or valve clicks that re-attack for each note while the main sound plays smoothly in mono legato.
 Or you might add a non-transposing picking click or body resonance to a guitar sound for added realism.
 Being able to add these little quirky noises and resonances in the Alesis patches allows a form of "physical modeling sample playback" if you will.